zemzyulin/zemzyulin/README.md

 Hi, my name is Yehor.

-I’m a software engineer @HRForecast and a recent career switcher with solid background in finance and entrepreneurship.
-Love to code and always looking for new challenges 🚀
+I’m a software engineer @HRForecast with particular experience in NodeJS, Postgres and AWS.
+Love to code, work with new technologies and people, as well as to constantly challenge myself 🚀

 <br>
 📫 Interested in cooperation or just a friendly chat - let me know via:

 - yehor.zemzyulin@gmail.com
 - https://www.linkedin.com/in/zemzyulin/

 <!---